 Starring Sam Elliot, Nick Offerman, Krysten Ruitter and Laura Prepon, The Hero is all about an ailing movie star (Elliott) who’s coming to terms with his past and mortality…

 I’m tuning in because I like the subject matter.
-Not to drag things to the dark side a little bit, but we’ll all be ailing at some point and I like finding out how other people deal with it.
+Though, not to drag things to the dark side a little bit but we’ll all be ailing at some point and I like finding out how other people deal with it.
 Additionally, I’m a Sam Elliott fan.
-I remember liking his performance in I’ll See You In My Dreams (2015).
-I appreciated his performance almost as much as I did the deep bass in his voice.
+I remember liking his performance in I’ll See You In My Dreams (2015)and I must confess toappreciating his performance almost as much as I did the deep bass in his voice.

 It was my curiosity about the movie’s title that lead me to watch.
 I just had to know precisely what it is that makes a dinosaur good.